openshift-labs/learn-katacoda/introduction/developing-with-odo/intro.md

 ### Developer-Centric Command Line Interface

-This lesson introduces an additional command line tool, *odo*, that helps developers model applications in familiar ways while deploying them on OpenShift.
+This lesson introduces a prototype command line tool, *odo*, that helps developers model applications in familiar ways while deploying them on OpenShift.
+It intends both to introduce the `odo` tool, and gather your feedback about rough edges, unclear terms, and potential directions for future development of what is currently an alpha release.
+This scenario concludes with a brief survey as part of the application deployed, and we hope you'll share your thoughts about `odo` there.

 ### Web Console